 Cell culture and transfection.
-HEK293T cells (kindly provided by Dr Tris McKay, St George's University of London, UK) were maintained in DMEM supplemented with 10% FBS.
-Transfection of HEK293T cells was performed with GeneJuice transfection reagent (Merk) following the manufacturer's protocol. $6x10^5$ cells/well were seeded in 6-well plates the day before transfection, and then they were transfected with 3 μl GeneJuice and 1 μg of DNA.
-Human dermal lymphatic endothelial cells (C-12217) were obtained from Promocell and maintained in supplemented endothelial cell growth medium MV2 (C-22022, Promocell) containing recombinant human VEGF-C (2179-VC-025, R&D systems).
+HEK293T cells (provided by Tris McKay, St. George's University of London) were maintained in DMEM supplemented with 10% FBS.
+Transfection of HEK293T cells was performed with GeneJuice Transfection Reagent (Merk) following the manufacturer's protocol; 6 × 105 cells/well were seeded in 6-well plates the day before transfection, and then they were transfected with 3 μ l GeneJuice and 1 μ g of DNA.
+Human dermal LECs (C-12217) were obtained from PromoCell and maintained in supplemented endothelial cell growth medium MV2 (C-22022, PromoCell) containing recombinant human VEGF-C (2179-VC-025, R&D Systems).
 Transfection of LECs was performed with Viromer YELLOW (VY-01LB-01, Lipocalyx) following the manufacturer's recommendations.
-2x10 cells/well were seeded in fibronectin (F1141, Sigma)-coated 6-well plates the day before transfection and then transfected with 1 μg of DNA.
-For both cell types, lysates were collected 24 hours post-transfection and subjected to immunoprecipitation and western blot analysis.
+2 × 105 cells/well were seeded in fibronectin-coated (F1141, Sigma-Aldrich) 6-well plates the day before transfection and then transfected with 1 μg of DNA.
+For both cell types, lysates were collected 24 hours after transfection and subjected to immunoprecipitation and Western blot analysis.

 Ligand activation of EPHB4 receptor.
-EphrinB2/Fc (7397-EB-050, R&D systems) or Fc fragment alone (CSB-NP005401h, Stratech) were clustered by incubation with a goat antihuman IgG Fc antibody (40C-CR2022G-FIT, Stratech) at a 1:2 ratio for 1 hour at 4°C. 18 hours post-transfection LECs were serum-starved for 6 hours and then treated with 1μg/ml clustered EphrinB2/Fc or Fc alone for 30 minutes before cell lysates collection.
+Ephrin B2/Fc (7397-EB-050, R&D Systems) or Fc fragment alone (CSB-NP005401h, Stratech) was clustered by incubation with a goat anti-human IgG Fc antibody (40C-CR2022G-FIT, Stratech) at a 1:2 ratio for 1 hour at 4°C. Eighteen hours after transfection, LECs were serum starved for 6 hours and then treated with 1 μ g/ml clustered Ephrin B2/Fc or Fc alone for 30 minutes before cell lysate collection.